ready-robotics/ral2-sample-driver/README.md

 ## Introduction

 The code in this repository is meant to serve only as a basis for implementing the functionality of a ForgeOS robot driver.
-The ready::SampleDriver class implementation stubs all of functions and emits all of the Qt signals necessary to get the robot driver implementation to compile, install, configure, and run in ForgeOS.
+The ready::SampleDriver class implementation stubs all necessary functions and emits all of the Qt signals necessary to get the robot driver implementation to compile, install, configure, and run in ForgeOS.
 Using this implementation permits relatively quick iteration of the robot driver using ForgeOS applications to incrementally verify the implemented behaviors.